 King George VI And Queen Elizabeth Stakes Past Winners

 |Sir Michael Stoute

 About the King George VI And Queen Elizabeth Stakes

-You will not find a bigger open-age flat race in the UK than the King George VI & Queen Elizabeth Stakes.
+You will not find a bigger open-age flat race in the UK than the King George VI And Queen Elizabeth Stakes.
 Unmatched in terms of status, the Group 1 contest is Ascot’s most prestigious mid-summer event and one of the racing highlights of the season.
-Unlike many big races, the only requirement is that horses are over three-years-old.
-Fillies and mares benefit from a three pound allowance while southern hemisphere four-year-olds enjoy a four advantage.
+Unlike many big races, the only requirement is that horses are three-years-old or older.
+Fillies and mares benefit from a three pound allowance while southern hemisphere four-year-olds enjoy a four pound advantage.